g-kanoufi/yo-genesis/README.md

 **Reminder**: Run `git submodule foreach git pull origin master` on your repo to update all submodules before beginning a new project.

 ## Changelog

+### 2.0.19(December 13, 2013)
+- Added function to add addons to the navigation as social icons or feed, etc...
+- Normalize.scss, downloaded from bower as Flexslider, Font-Awesome, FancyBox, jQuery Easing
+- Changed _form.scss code with formalize framework code
+- Changed the grid system for the Griddle base grid used in inuit.css
+- Added a _mixins.scss partial and many new variable in _variables.scss
+- styles.scss ready for bower install of font-awesome, flexslider and fancybox

 ### 2.0.18 (November 20, 2013)
 - Added a template to deregister the default Genesis menus, and add your own (deactivated by default)
 - Added [flexbox mixins](https://github.com/mastastealth/sass-flex-mixin), pending proper Compass support